artwang31/COVID-19-Organization-Engagement-Pulse-Survey/README.md

 1) Engaged various departments and stakeholder groups to determine how we should survey our staff.
     - Which questions would provide us the most meaningful feedback?
     - How should these questions be phrased?
+Quantitative vs Qualitative.
     - What data output should the questions produce?
 Should they be open-ended reponse questions?
 Quantitative response questions?
 Discrete?
 Continuous?
     - What level of granuliarity should this data analysis seek to provide?

-2) Implemented survey via Qualtrics to gather, mine, and procure data.
-Questions we decided on.
+2) Implemented survey via Qualtrics to gather and procure the data.
+These were the questions we decided on.
     a) My Company’s leadership has a clear plan of action.
     b) During this time, My Company cares about my well-being.
     c) I feel comfortable asking my manager for a flexible work arrangement during this time.
     d) I feel well-prepared to do my job.
     e) The leader of my team keeps me informed about what is going on.

-    * All questions were scaled from Strongly Disagree, Disagree, Neither Agree nor Disagree, Agree, Strongly Agree (scaled 1-5)
+    * All questions were scaled from Strongly Disagree, Disagree, Neither Agree nor Disagree, Agree, Strongly Agree (scaled 1-5).
+Then averaged for a single composite score.

 3) Cleaned data in R code (attached in .rmd above) to break and partition data for analysis.